dblock/code.dblock.org/_posts/2010/2010-01-30-vmwaretasks-collecting-guest-os-environment-variables.markdown

 comments: true
 dblog_post_id: 79
 ---
 All VMWare VixCOM users eventually go through a moment of being puzzled with the behavior of VixCOM ReadVariable function used with `VIX_GUEST_ENVIRONMENT_VARIABLE` ([read this thread](https://communities.vmware.com/message/1166742)).
 This is supposed to return values for the guest OS environment variables.
 You can get the value for `%TMP%`, but not for `%ProgramFiles%`.
-It’s probably due to the fact that VMWareTools aren’t really creating a user environment after login, but who cares, that renders the function virtually useless.
+It's probably due to the fact that VMWareTools aren't really creating a user environment after login, but who cares, that renders the function virtually useless.

 Can we work around it?